 The outlook for back-book transactions looks positive.
 A number of UK insurance companies have exited the individual annuity market which means that their annuity portfolios are no longer core.
 As a result, the management of the Group believes that there are likely to be a number of opportunities to acquire back-books of annuities over the next few years.
-The £12 billion PACL Reinsurance Transaction, the £6.4 billion Scottish Equitable Plc ("Aegon UK") and £1.1 billion Zurich Assurance Limited ("ZAL") transactions (see "- Selected transactions executed by the Issuer") means that the Group is well placed to execute future transactions.
-See however the risk factor titled "Failure to obtain court approval to effect the completion of the transfer to the Issuer of the insurance business of PACL could have an adverse effect on the Group's business, results of operations and financial position".
+The successful experience with the £12 billion PACL Reinsurance Transaction, the £6.4 billion Scottish Equitable Plc ("Aegon UK") and £1.1 billion Zurich Assurance Limited ("ZAL") transactions (see "- Selected transactions executed by the Issuer") puts the Group in a leading position to execute future transactions.